The Legal Analyst Synthesist

 April 25, 2025

 Ward Farnsworth, University of Texas law professor and former dean, wrote a book while at Boston University entitled The Legal Analyst: A Toolkit for Thinking About the Law (2007).
-It is a rich book that appeals to me, but I find it difficult to navigate.
-Part of the reason is that the author tends to start each chapter unfolding an example, and only later telling the reader what concept is being illustrated.
+It is a rich work that appeals to me, but I find it difficult to navigate.
+A reason is that the author tends to start each chapter unfolding one or more examples, only later telling the reader what concept is being illustrated.
 The reader has to re-read the chapter to apply and internalize the concept.

 Farnsworth is an enthusiast for the Socratic method (and has extolled its virtues in another book).
-But a practicing lawyer like me has long grown weary of a professor’s hiding the ball.
+But a practicing lawyer like me has long grown weary of a professor’s hiding the ball (and yes, I have read the impassioned defenses of the Socratic method and, while I acknowledge its virtues in a classroom setting, I still think it doesn’t belong in every book form).
 Here, I offer a synthesis of the analysis—a Gilbert’s crib to his Kingsfield impersonation (see John Jay Osborn, Jr., The Paper Chase (1971)).
 I explain each concept alongside its relevant examples (either his or mine).
 My goal is to encourage more use of this excellent resource for lawyers of all vintages.

 Preface